Frequently Asked Questions

 It is rare that we will know a time frame for how long a dog will be with a foster.
-We require all of our dogs be in foster for at least 2 weeks so we can assess their personality and know of any quirks or situational needs.
-Some dogs get adopted quickly, others spend longer in rescue.
+We require all our dogs be in foster for at least 2 weeks so we can assess their personality and know of any quirks or situational needs.
+Some dogs get adopted quickly; others spend longer in rescue.
 We ask that fosters be prepared to have a dog with them for at least a couple of months.

 What is your adoption radius?

-We will adopt to anywhere in Georgia, Alabama and South Carolina.
-We will also sometimes adopt to Northern Florida, Southeast Tennessee, and southern North Carolina.
+We will adopt to anywhere in Georgia, Alabama, and South Carolina.
+We will also sometimes adopt to Northern Florida, Southeast Tennessee, and Southern North Carolina.

 Why do you have an adoption radius?
 You’re limiting the good homes you could have!

 We limit our radius for 2 reasons.
 First, if a dog is adopted to Virginia for example, and it doesn’t work out, it’s incredibly challenging for us to get the dog back.
-We used to adopt further out and this consistently became an issue which is what led us to set a radius.
+We used to adopt further out, and this consistently became an issue which is what led us to set a radius.
 Second, most of the US is covered by at least one other Doberman rescue.
 Having a rescue closer to you is both beneficial to you in case your adoption does not work out, but also in the long term in case you need any help with your adopted dog.

 Why is your adoption process so strict?
 It’s easier for me to adopt a child!

 When we take in our dogs, they most often come from one of 2 situations; a home that got a Doberman and was not a good fit for the breed, or as a stray from a shelter.
 Can you imagine what it must be like for these dogs to have a family and then lose them?
 We don’t want that to happen again so our process is in place to prevent it the best we can.
 We know no one adopts a dog with the intent of giving it back or the plan of having it not work out, but we also know that people lie to get what they want or want instant gratification and a perfect dog.
-Rescue dogs are rarely, if ever, perfect but it’s our job to find the family that has the desire and ability to work with and love their imperfections, and that takes a lot of learning about who your are as an owner.
+Rescue dogs are rarely, if ever, perfect but it’s our job to find the family that has the desire and ability to work with and love their imperfections, and that takes a lot of learning about who you are as an owner.

 Do you have any puppies?
 When can I get a puppy?

 Puppies are incredibly rare in rescue.
 We get a puppy or dog under 6 months maybe once or twice a year.
-Most of the dogs we get surrendered to us are over 18 months, so if you think you need a puppy, I would suggest getting on our wait list.
+Most of the dogs we get surrendered to us are over 18 months, so if you think you need a puppy, we suggest getting on our wait list.
 We also recommend you consider a younger adult dog.
 Most often people want puppies so they can bond with them or “start fresh” but a young rescue will bond with you just as hard, we promise.

 How long does your adoption process take?